EleazerO/EleazerO.github.io/Carreers.md

  - [Red Teaming](https://tryhackme.com/path/outline/redteaming)

 ## Task 9 - Quiz
  This task is more about finding what your preferences are.
-There's nothing  really technical to Walkthrough.
+There's nothing  really technical in this  Walkthrough.
+Its more of a informative guide on the roles in cyber security.
 Tryhackme is a great platform to gain any of skills for the career you want to pursue.
 All the best!

 ![Description of the image](noanswerneeded.png)